pikvm/pikvm/docs/multiport.md

 !!! warning
     If you choose AIMOS, be aware that it has a back powering issue that you need to use work arounds for.
 Limitations are are listed below.
 Also please be aware that Arduino's will not work with the AIMOS KVM's.

+??? note
+    V4 MINI cannot be used with any of the below, the Mini was designed to be used 1:1

 ## List of tested KVMs
 Here the status is: